Welcome to today's edition of the Rush 24-7 podcast.

 We have faculty all over the political spectrum.

-I think what's happened in a lot of cases, uh other universities don't have anybody at all from the right, or let's say relatively few from the right.
+I think what's happened in a lot of cases, other universities don't have anybody at all from the right, or let's say relatively few from the right.

-We have left wing, right wing, center, and that's what we should be doing in universities.
+We have left-wing, right-wing, center, and that's what we should be doing in universities.

 Unbelievable.

-So here's the president at George Mason University, and he's on this weekend because you're in a final four uh this weekend, has to defend the fact that that Walter Williams is a guest host uh on this program.
+He has to defend the fact that Walter Williams is a guest host on this program.

-That led to a another call.
+That led to another call.

 Explain who Walter Williams is.